exploratory-io/book/tutorials/quick-start.md

 * [Introduction to Join — Bring extra columns from the target in Exploratory](https://blog.exploratory.io/introduction-to-join-bring-extra-columns-from-the-target-in-exploratory-1ec585ec2cf1#.u003r2k1m)
 * [Introduction to Join — filtering data based on the target data in Exploratory](https://blog.exploratory.io/introduction-to-join-filtering-data-based-on-the-target-data-in-exploratory-eedbd7b39d0a#.fudvfqpdm)

-Anyway, we have gotten enough data by now, let's start explore the data with visualization to understand this US flight delay data better.
+Anyway, we have gotten enough data by now, let's start exploring the data with visualization to understand this US flight delay data better.

 ## Visualize data